Ebe66/Windows-Wahoo-Map-Creator-Osmosis/README.md

 or python3 wahoo-map-creator-osmosis.py "united kingdom"

-You can get the country/region names to use from this url: https://download.geofabrik.de/ For the correct name too use if it's not clear, look at the names of the files to download.
+You can get the country/region names to use from this url: https://download.geofabrik.de/ For the correct name to use if it's not clear, look at the names of the files to download.
 For Australia and Oceania for example the filename of the download is australia-oceania-latest.osm.pbf
 So australia-oceania will work as well as "australia oceania"